The final subdivision of the 5OI. Or not.

 ...the real product is knowledge...

-...and the knowledge can be very, very profitable.
+...and, if you keep it and build on it, the knowledge can be very, very profitable.

 FOOTNOTES